Zero Audio Carbo Tenore Review

 For testing, we used OnePlus 5T smartphone and 320kbps music of various genres.

-For many people, these are the best sounding budget earbuds.
+For many people, these are the best sounding budget earphones.
 Producing very balanced sound with clean, deep bass yet not enough for a basshead.

-All ranges of sound are very balanced while still producing punchy, fun bass on bass-heavy music.
+All ranges of sound are nicely balanced while still producing punchy, fun bass on bass-heavy music.
+Bass response is tight.

 You’ll be able to hear a lot of detail in a way that it was meant to be.

 Well-balanced sound means very natural sounding music.
-The vocals sound just as the singer would be singing next to you.
+The vocals are just like the singer would be singing next to you.
 They reproduce the voices really well.
 It’s something more expensive headphones are known for.

 As a result, the sound signature is perfect for those who like balanced sound.
 There’s basically no sibilance except at unhealthy high volumes with an amp (which is true for almost all headphones).